jonaspleyer/cellular_raza/cellular_raza-book/src/DesignPrinciples/DesignPrinciples.md

 When chaning our model description, we actively want to avoid, having to rewrite the corresponding solver everytime a new model property is developed.
 This means that we need to define a way to handle a multitude of different implementations without knowing their detail while still obtaining correct results.
 `cellular_raza` solves this problem by defining [concepts](DesignPrinciples-Concepts.md) (traits in the rust language) that are responsible for interfacing between the generalized solver which is part of the [backend](Backends).

+It is a delicate business on how to design concepts in such a way that they are general enough while still providing useful abstractions.

+## No hidden Parameters
+A  common problem for modelers in this regime is that the governing mechanisms might not be known and even less are quantitatively parametrized.
+This means, we desire a model which is not only low in parameters but can be completely parameter-less in its most minimal version (of course without doing anything and completing instantanously).
+This is already a requirement which many modeling frameworks cannot satisfy and basically takes care of everything that is out there.
+`cellular_raza` was designed such that all parameters are obvious to the user and can be accessed.
+We differentiate between two classes of parameters

+### Model Parameters
+These parameters describe the underlying physical model itself.
+Some examples include proliferation rate, potential strength (of cellular forces) or reaction parameters such as uptake and secretion.

+### Hyperparameters
+The second type of parameters are concerned with controlling the overall simulation flow.
+They typically do not have physical meaning and may result in increased or decreased precision of results when changing the parameter.
+A good example is the time-step size.

 ## Reduce your model
 During the development process of a new model it is often desirable to reduce yourself to the most simplistic formulation of your current iteration.